Notions of Adiabatic Drift in the Quantized Harper model

 with moment of inertia $I$ and potential strength $V_0$, can be put in the form of the Mathieu equation with $z=\phi/2$.
 The Mathieu equation depends on a perturbation strength $q$, (usually taken to be real and non-negative)

 where $\lambda$ is a real eigenvalue (also called a characteristic).
-The value of $q$ in Mathieu's equation consistent with Schr\"odinger's equation for the quantized pendulum depends upon the values of $V_0, I, \hbar$ (equation 13 by \cite{Doncheski_2003}).
 Following \citet{Doncheski_2003}, the eigenfunctions for the pendulum must exhibit $2 \pi$ periodicity in the variable $\phi$, consequently we restrict eigenfunctions to those with period $\pi$ in the variable $z$.
 The associated eigenvalues are those denoted $a_{2m}(q)$, for $m \ge 0$, with eigenfunction that is the even or cosine-like Mathieu function of the first kind $ce_{2m}(z,q)$ and eigenvalues denoted $b_{2m}(q)$, for $m >0$, with odd eigenfunctions that are odd or sine-like Mathieu functions of the first kind; $se_{2m}(z,q)$.